rubensworks/article-privacy-decentralized/content/solution.md

 One open challenge will be to investigate how this file-based source selection method could be combined and enhanced by existing source selection methods for SPARQL endpoints, such as [Hibiscus](cite:cites hibiscus) and [Splendid](cite:cites splendid).
-Another open challenge is to determine the applicable aggregators within a client.
+Another open challenge is the automatic discovery of applicable aggregators by clients.
 For now, we assume that clients will have zero or more preconfigured links to certain aggregators, such as an aggregator for a person's family, or an employee's company.
-In future work, more elaborate aggregator discovery mechanisms should be investigated, where for example an aggregator is discovered based on the topic of a certain query, or based on the current location of the user.
+More elaborate aggregator discovery mechanisms should be investigated, where for example an aggregator is discovered based on the topic of a certain query, or based on the current location of the user.

 ### Query Execution